-To promote a love of reading, there have been and continue to be many other fantastic reading activities at Avenue including the celebration of World Book Day, PJ Reading Day, numerous author visits, author workshops, library trips, 'New to English Parents and Child Reading Club', 'Family Learning Reading Workshops', DMU students completing paired reading and reading buddies involving EYFS, KS1 and KS2!
+To promote a love of reading, there have been and continue to be many other fantastic reading activities at Avenue including the celebration of World Book Day, PJ Reading Day, numerous author visits and workshops, local library trips, 'Family Learning Reading Workshops' and reading buddies involving EYFS, KS1 and KS2!
 Our children have also loved the opportunity to browse books during our Roving Book Shop.
 We are proud of our reading culture at Avenue and are always looking to build and develop upon it.

 We value writing and encourage children to produce work of quality and depth across the curriculum.
 Pupils are given many opportunities to write in a wide variety of ways using the work of professional writers as a model.

 In Early Years Foundation Stage, children are encouraged to develop their gross and fine motor skills in order to be able to learn to write.
 All children experience writing from an early age, from making marks with chalks, water and other mark making materials.
 Our classrooms each have an area for independent writing and children are encouraged to use the variety of resources to explore and practise their skills.

 National Curriculum - English KS1 and KS2

 Spelling, Handwriting, Grammar and Punctuation

 Spelling and handwriting are important tools in writing and a structured programme is in place.
 In Key Stage 1 and 2 children are taught key punctuation, grammatical terminology and how to structure grammatically accurate sentences.

 National Curriculum - Vocabulary, grammar and punctuation https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/335190/English_Appendix_2_-_Vocabulary_grammar_and_punctuation.pdf